MAtv: Addition of English programming, ICTV complaint

 On September 5, 2013, Vidéotron announced that they filed an application to the CRTC for permission to launch an English-language version of the channel, MYtv, to focus on Greater Montreal's anglophone communities.
 Vidéotron intended on only having one MYtv channel, but was open to carrying it on the lineups of service areas with a sizable anglophone population.

 In 2014, the group Independent Community TV (ICTV) filed a complaint with the CRTC, alleging that Vidéotron was failing in its responsibility to provide public access and community programming, and demanded that the provider be ordered to relinquish control of the service to ICTV so that it could operate a replacement.
 ICTV cited the heavy involvement of Vidéotron staff in its programming, as well as the networking of programming across all MATV channels (thus failing the requirement for programming to reflect the local community).

 In February 2015, the CRTC issued a decision on the matter; it agreed with ICTV's position on MAtv's regulatory non-compliance, but declined to transfer the license to ICTV.
 According to the commission, MAtv's schedule comprised just 30 per cent public access programming compared to its license requirement of 45 per cent, and instead was counting shows hosted and produced by professional broadcasters as public access.
 In addition, the majority of the channel's schedule comprised general interest programming shared by all of Vidéotron's community channels across Quebec, rather than being specifically oriented toward Montreal.
 The CRTC authorized the creation of the English-language channel, while setting out a number of new regulatory compliance conditions for MAtv.

 Rather than establishing a second channel, Vidéotron instead began to carry some English-language programming on MATV in Montreal in September 2015, beginning with the premiere of five new series.
 The channel has committed to having 20% of its programming be English-language productions, corresponding roughly with the size of Montreal's anglophone population.

-Mission

-MAtv is the public space powered by Videotron.
-Serving the community, the channel is exclusively for Videotron's customers and reflects the diversity of Quebec.
-It provides access to a space for everyone that fosters participation, expression and distribution of content.
-Useful, informative and educational, MAtv promotes local interests and supports the emergence of talent.
+In August 2023, Vidéotron announced that MAtv in Montreal would be shut down in 2024, in order to prioritize investments into the local news operations of CFTM.